mozilla/talkilla/README.md

 Configuration
 -------------

-App configuration is done using JSON files:
+App configuration is done using JSON files stored in the `config/` directory:

-- `/config-dev.json` for the `dev` environment
+- `dev.json` for the `dev` environment configuration
-- `/config-prod.json` for the `prod` environment
+- `prod.json` for the `prod` environment configuration
-- `/config-local.json` for any settings you may want to override locally (this file is never versionned)
+- `local.json` for any settings you may want to override locally (this file is never versionned)

 Settings are: